DiagnosticNetwork/api/source/includes/_messages.md

 ## Message Types

-> NOTE: Eventually we plan to offer an API endpoint to retrieve the current mapping of all message types.

 This mapping from `TypeId` to a type name shouldn't change, but the available types will change over time.